scala/pickling/README.md

   3. Picklers are generated directly at call sites, since we cannot have introduceTopLevel in 2.10.x.
   4. No runtime compilation, since it's not obvious how to package it without inducing a dependency on `scala-compiler.jar`.
  -->

+## Contributing

+### Building

+Scala/pickling uses sbt.
+So, just make sure you've got [sbt installed](http://www.scala-sbt.org/0.13/tutorial/Setup.html), `cd` into the root directory of pickling, and simply type `sbt` at the command line.

+To build Scala/pickling, from the sbt prompt, just type `compile`.

+To run the Scala/pickling test suite, from the sbt prompt, just type `test`.

+If you want to add documentation, our overview-style docs are located in the `docs/` directory.
+We use [mkdocs](http://www.mkdocs.org/), a tool for taking hierarchies of documentation written in markdown, and generating a static set of docs.
+To install `mkdocs`, you need python and pip, the python package manager.
+Installation is one line, `pip install mkdocs`. _Note: if pip fails, try installing version 1.2.1 of pip by doing `sudo easy_install pip==1.2.1`)_.

+To preview the docs on a local web server, just run `mkdocs serve` from the root directory of pickling and visit http://localhost:8000.

+To generate a directory of the static HTML, just run `mkdocs build`.
+The static HTML will be located in `/site`.